qpv-research-group/solcore5/docs/source/Installation/installation.rst

 	config.smarts('/path/to/the/SMARTS/folder')

 4. **Installing S4:** The rigorous-coupled wave analysis (RCWA) solver S4, created by the Stanford University, needs to be installed separately using `the fork by Phoebe Pearce <http://github.com/phoebe-p/S4>`_.
-The original version **do not work** with Python 3.x, only with Python 2.
+The original version **does not work** with Python 3.x, only with Python 2.
 You can find more information about the solver in the `project webpage <http://web.stanford.edu/group/fan/S4/>`_.
-An example of its use with Solcore is included in the examples folder, *Figure9.py*.
+An example of its use with Solcore is included in the examples folder :doc:`here </Examples/example_optics_comparison>`.

 5. **Getting specific information about Solcore:** Even though the documentation "should" be more complete, you can get information about any object in python (including any Solcore function, module and package) using the :code:`help` built-in function, for example::